silkenodwell/aliasify/README.md

 # About the app
-Entity Privacy Wrapper is a Streamlit app that helps you mask named entities in your text before sending it to a large language model (LLM), and restore them afterwards—all locally in your browser session.
+Aliasify is a Streamlit app that helps you mask named entities in your text before sending it to a large language model (LLM), and restore them afterwards—all locally in your browser session.
 The app uses spaCy to automatically detect entities, lets you review and tweak replacements, and encode/decode text for privacy.
 No data leaves your browser.

 # Run app
 1. Create a virtual environment: `python3 -m venv venv`